jtheisen/reconciler/readme.md

   entities must appear only once.
 - The `Reconcile` overloads themselves access the database only for reading and thus need to be followed by a `SaveChanges` call.
+  Alternatively, `ReconcileAndSaveChanges` does that for you.
+- A `Reconcile` call should normally be followed by a `SaveChanges`.
+  Multiple `Reconcile` calls without saving in between will likely only work properly if the datasets involved a disjoint.
 - The number of reads done is the number of entities either in storage or in the template that are covered by the extent and have a non-trivial sub-extent themselves.
 In the above example,